sj-piano/ethereum-smart-contract-toolset/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Follow these steps to get a local instance up and running.
+Follow these steps to set up a local instance of the toolset.
+Afterwards, you can browse to the README for a specific tool.

 ### Prerequisites